davestearns/tutorials/src/authentication.md

 Most client devices will now synchronize passkeys across devices signed into the same account.
 For example, Apple devices will share passkeys with all other Apple devices signed into the same iCloud account.
 This allows you to sign-in on your phone with a passkey originally created on your laptop, or vice-versa.

-Passkeys will likely become the new standard for authentication, but they are still relatively new and unfamiliar, and some of your potential customers might not yet have a device capable of generating or using a passkey.
+Passkeys will likely become the new standard for authentication, but they are still relatively new and unfamiliar (in 2025), and some of your potential customers might not yet have a device capable of generating or using a passkey.
 Even if they do, if the device manufacturer doesn't offer a mechanism to backup and sync passkeys, your customers will lose access if their device is lost, stolen, or damaged.
 Without another credential, like an email and password, they may not be able to prove their identity during an account recovery flow.

 That said, password managers like 1Password can act as software-based passkey Authenticators on devices that lack native passkey support.
 They also backup those keys to the cloud, and synchronize them across all kinds of devices from various manufacturers.
 Their mobile apps can even scan QR codes shown on a public computer screen (e.g., check-in kiosk) to perform passkey authentication via your phone.
-So passkeys can be used in a wide variety of scenarios provided your target customers are willing to install a password manager when needed.
+So passkeys can be used in a wide variety of scenarios provided your target customers are willing to install a password manager app on devices that lack native passkey support.

 ### Something You Have: Phones and Hardware Keys